nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

-# Developer Guide for NUSMAze
+# Developer Guide for NUSMaze

 ## Table Of Contents
 <!-- TOC -->